Due to the COVID-19 pandemic, we have unfortunately had to cancel The Frontline Walk: The Home Front 2020.

 Request a refund

-We completely understand that you may have your heart set on France.
+We completely understand that you may not be in the situation to transfer to 2021 or to donate your fundraising and registration fee to the charity.
 Because of the unique situation which has caused this change we are offering a refund on registration fees and fundraising to anyone who may want one.

 How to I request a refund?